EricWang12/GreatLake_simple_resnet/README.md

 ```

 Then you should see a gl node connected to the terminal, this would be your gpu node.

+Set up the SSH key-pair, then you can ssh gl15xx to the node.

 ### Personal Tip: